Fadli99/Portofolio/README.md

   created_at
 )
 SELECT
-  'developed by ekizr.
-This project is open-source and free to use.', 'ekizr', 'https://egwzigagwyrmwjsrebzx.supabase.co/storage/v1/object/public/profile-images/profile-images/1771939421615_xx2q8hgya6e.jpeg', true, now()
+  'developed by fas.
+This project is open-source and free to use.', 'fas', 'https://egwzigagwyrmwjsrebzx.supabase.co/storage/v1/object/public/profile-images/profile-images/1771939421615_xx2q8hgya6e.jpeg', true, now()